chlordk/JsonWebDB/documentation/Readme.md

-# Best performance
+# Resource Management

+Most applications allows clients to query databases, and subsequently scroll through the results.

-The best performance is achieved when reusing cursors.
+The best performance is achieved when using database cursors.
 However this requires that a session holds on to it's connection and cursors.

 This approach uses a lot of resources and limits the number of sessions considerable.